 16. Free pass days

-Once a quarter, offer a limited number of free day passes to non-members.
+Offer a limited number of free day passes to non-members once a quarter.
 Giving new people a taste of what your space has to offer is the best way to convert them into paying members.
 Impact Hub uses this strategy well.
 Here’s an example from their Berkeley community.
 You can even use visitor reception software to connect visitors with the right people.

 17. Tech talks

 Get involved with your local developer community by hosting tech talks.
+Center each event around a different theme, or even a different type of catering.
 Don’t forget the food!
 You’ll be amazed at the goodwill you can generate with a couple of pizzas and a case of beer.
-Here’s an example from The Profile coworking facility in Vancouver, BC, of a successful tech talk panel discussion they hosted back in 2014.

 Partner with a local business (perhaps a founder who is a member of your coworking space) and host a weekend hackathon.
 Adria Richards has a fabulous Quora post on what makes an awesome hackathon.